juju/docs/1063-removing-things.md

 However, this policy can also be a source of frustration for users in certain situations (i.e. "I don't care, I just want my model gone!").
 Because of this, several commands have a `--force` option.

-Secondly, even when utilising the `--force` option the process may take more time than an operator is willing to accept (i.e. "Just go away as quickly as possible!").
+Secondly, even when utilising the `--force` option the process may take more time than an administrator is willing to accept (i.e. "Just go away as quickly as possible!").
 Because of this, several commands that support the `--force` option have, in addition, support for a `--no-wait` option.

 [note type=caution status=Caution]
 The `--force` and `--no-wait` options should be regarded as tools to wield as a last resort.
 Using them introduces a chance of associated parts (e.g. relations) not being cleaned up, which can lead to future problems.